-Dēmos
+The Problem with Employment Credit Checks

-Why New York Needs The Stop Credit Discrimination in Employment Act by Amy Traub iscrimination has no place in New York.
-At our best, we're a city where people of all races, ethnicities, creeds, and backgrounds have an opportunity to work hard and make their mark.
-But today in New York, many qualified job seekers are turned away from employment because of their personal credit history.
-The practice disproportionately harms people of color, who are more likely to have poor credit as a result of predatory lending that continues to target communities of color, as well as the enduring impact of racial discrimination in employment, lending, education, and housing.
-But the problem isn't limited to any one community: New Yorkers from all walks of life whose credit is damaged as a result of medical debt, student loans, a layoff, divorce, identity theft or simple error are shut out of jobs-despite lacking evidence connecting someone's credit history with their job performance.

-The Stop Credit Discrimination in Employment Act, intro 261 which has 39 sponsors on the New York City Council, would prohibit the use of personal credit history in employment, eliminating a serious barrier to economic security for many New Yorkers.
-If passed, it would provide the strongest protection against credit discrimination in the nation.
-This fact sheet discusses the major reasons why the Stop Credit Discrimination in Employment Act is critical to ensuring fair and equal access to job opportunities.
+Why America Needs Senator Warren's Equal Employment for All Act by Amy Traub he opportunity to work hard and get ahead is a core value of American society.
+Yet today in the United States, qualified job seekers are turned away from employment because of their personal credit history.
+People whose credit is damaged as a result of medical debt, student loans, a layoff, divorce, predatory lending, identity theft, or simple error are shut out of jobs-despite a lack of evidence connecting someone's credit history with their job performance.
+Senator Elizabeth Warren's Equal Employment for All Act would prohibit the use of personal credit history in employment, eliminating a serious barrier to economic security for many Americans.
+This fact sheet discusses the major reasons why the Equal Employment for All Act is critical to ensuring fair and equal access to job opportunities.

-If passed without exemptions, it would provide the strongest protection against credit discrimination in the nation."
+credit history."

+"Today in the United

+away from employment

+because of their personal

+States, qualified job

+seekers are turned